cpske/ISP/git/index.md

 ---

 Git is a popular [Version Control System](https://en.wikipedia.org/wiki/Version_control).
-Other VCS are Subversion and Mercurial.

 A VCS manages versions of code and other documents, and provides services such as:

-* authenticate users
+- authenticate users
+- keep a history of all changes to every file, so you can view or checkout any revision of any file(s).
+Even deleted files can be recovered.
-* control who can view, copy, or change files (access control)
+- control who can view, copy, or change files (access control)
-* maintain integrity of work
+- maintain integrity of work (files)
   - you cannot overwrite a newer version of a file with work based on an older version
   - a new commit must always be based on the current version of what is in the repository
-* keep a history of all changes to every file, so you can view or checkout any version of any file(s).
-Even deleted files can be recovered.
-* provides tools for merging differences in versions and retrieving older versions of files
+- provides tools for viewing differences between revisions of a file, and see who made the changes
-* attribution of who changed what, and a reason for the change (commit message)
+- attribution of who changed what, and a reason for the change (commit message)
-* manage multiple variations (branches) of the same project, so that teams can work on different features or different versions without affecting other's work.
-Branches can be merged together.
+- manage multiple versions (branches) of the same collection of files (same project) in parallel, so that teams can work on different features or versions without affecting each other's work.
+  - Branches can be merged into a single branch.

 ## Git Basics

+Really Good [Intro to Git](intro-to-git-cs.uw.edu.pdf) from U. of Washington (PDF)

 Presentation: [Git Basics](Git-Basics.pdf)